sixpack/sixpack/README.rst

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Write Tests !!!
-3. Commit your changes (`git commit -am 'Added some feature'`)
+4. Commit your changes (`git commit -am 'Added some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
+5. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request
+6. Create new Pull Request
-6. Please avoid changing versions numbers, as we'll take care of that for you
+7. Please avoid changing versions numbers, as we'll take care of that for you